aws/aws-cdk/packages/@aws-cdk/aws-eks/README.md

 ```

 > The IAM role specified in this command is called the "**masters role**".
 This is
-> an IAM role that is associated with the `system:masters` [RBAC] group and has
+> an IAM role that is associated with the `system:masters` [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/)
+> group and has super-user access to the cluster.
+>
-> super-user to the cluster.
-You can specify this role using the `mastersRole`
+> You can specify this role using the `mastersRole` option, or otherwise a role will be
-> option, or otherwise a role will be automatically created for you.
+> automatically created for you.
+This role can be assumed by anyone in the account with
+> `sts:AssumeRole` permissions for this role.

 Execute the `aws eks update-kubeconfig ...` command in your terminal to create a
 local kubeconfig: